GLKC-Lab/microglia-morphometry/README.md

 For example:

 - Somaness = 2 * Pi * RadiusAtBrightestPoint_Pixel^2 / Area_Pixel2
-  - With this calibration the value should be between 0 and 1, where a value close to 1 means that the cell mainly consists of Soma, while a value close to 0 means that the cell mainly consists of branches.
+  - With the `2 * Pi` calibration the value should be between 0 and 1, where a value close to 1 means that the cell mainly consists of Soma, while a value close to 0 means that the cell mainly consists of branches.
 - AspectRatio = 2 * Pi * LargestInscribedCircleRadius_Pixel^2 / Area_Pixel2
-  - With this calibration the value should be between 0 and 1, where a value close to 1 means that the cell is a circle, while a value close to 0 means that the cell is very elongated or branched.
+  - With the `2 * Pi` calibration the value should be between 0 and 1, where a value close to 1 means that the cell is a circle, while a value close to 0 means that the cell is very elongated or branched.

-Note that Somaness and AspectRatio are the same if the brightest point of the cell is where the cell is the thickest.
+Note that Somaness and AspectRatio are similar and are in fact the same if the brightest point of the cell is where the cell is the thickest.

 ## Data exploration and downstream analysis